ciccalab/sysSVM2/README.md

 ## Training a new sysSVM2 model
 Training sysSVM2 requires a cohort of cancer samples.
 There are four broad steps to the algorithm:
 1. **Feature mapping**: identify the molecular and systems-level properties of damaged genes in the cohort; mark canonical drivers as a training set
-1. **Model selection**: tune SVM parameters to optimise performance, based on the sensitivity on the training set
+1. **Model selection**: tune SVM parameters to optimise performance, based on the sensitivity on the training set.
+This step can also be skipped if you want to use the default kernel parameters.
 1. **Training**: train the model with the selected parameters
 1. **Prediction**: predict on new samples/genes, assigning a score to each.
 If necessary, extract a list of the canonical drivers in each sample, 'topped up' with the highest-scoring predictions from the algorithm.